 Streamline your Sauce Connect Proxy automated functional testing by integrating your preferred build provider with Sauce Labs.

-Best practices for managing tunnels.
+Best practices for starting, stopping, and monitoring tunnels.

 Settings and tips for configuring Sauce Connect Proxy with your network.